Frequently asked PR questions

 Determine your formats: press release, interview, research, etc.

-Establish measurable KPIs: from media coverage to sentiment.
+Set measurable KPIs: from media attention to sentiment.

-The best way to create a PR plan is to use our PR Plan Template.
+The best way to draw up a PR plan is to use our PR plan Template.

-What does a PR consultant do and why should I hire one?
+What does a PR advisor do and why should I hire one?

 A PR manager builds visibility and reputation.
-They create press lists, write press releases, spot opportunities in the news and translate corporate stories into social relevance.
-But above all, a PR professional builds relationships between an organization, the media and other stakeholders.
-They are strategic advisors as well as implementers - with long-term impact.
+They create press lists, write press releases, identify opportunities in the news and translate company stories into social relevance.
+But above all, a PR professional builds a relationship between an organization, the media and other stakeholders.
+They are a strategic advisor and executor - with long-term impact.

-Thousands of PR professionals use Smart.pr for their PR work.
-Want to get in touch with a PR professional yourself?
+Thousands of PR professionals use Smart.pr for their PR activities.
+Would you like to get in touch with a PR professional yourself?
 Then take a look at our Expert Network.

 What does a PR agency do and why should I hire one?